Co-Occurring Disorders: Bipolar Disorder and Addiction

 When someone has both diseases, it is known as a “dual diagnosis” or co-morbidity.
 Studies show that someone with bipolar disorder is more likely to have addiction problems.
 Also, 40-60% of individuals with addiction issues suffer from some other form of mental illness, such as bipolar disorder.
 One does not necessarily preclude the other; they are both brain disorders that can manifest themselves.

 Bipolar disorder is a mood disorder that exhibits bouts of extreme mania followed by severe depression.
-Manic episodes are usually present for extended periods of time before depression occurs.
+Manic episodes are usually present for extended periods before depression occurs.
 During episodes of mania, an individual may engage in behaviors that are dangerous and uncharacteristic, resulting in consequences not even considered.
 There is a sense of reckless abandon.
 There is also a sense of extreme self-importance.
 Interestingly, the behavior of someone in a manic state is similar to that of someone living in addiction: persistent and uncontrollable actions in which consequences are simply not a factor.

 The depressive aspect of bipolar disorder is commonplace and not necessarily brought on by outside influence: it just happens.